 Time / Date Details

 The Virtual School has responsibility to support children in care who live in and outside of West Berkshire.

 With regards to previously looked after children, the Virtual School can offer advice information and guidance to parents and schools of children attending educational establishments in West Berkshire only.

 West Berkshire’s Virtual School for children in care and previously looked after children challenges and supports schools, carers and social workers to ensure that children and young people in West Berkshire are supported, encouraged and challenged to attend school, engage in their education and attain good education outcomes.

 - Training staff in school

-- Offering advice to foster carers and adopters
+- Offering advice to foster carers, adopters and special guardians

 - Administering the pupil premium plus grant

 Each school in West Berkshire has a Designated Teacher for looked after children and previously looked after children.
 Their role is to promote the educational achievement of the children on the school roll.

 The pupil premium plus grant for children in care is administered by the Virtual School.
 Funding is discussed at the PEP Meeting and applications agreed.
 Each child can access up to £1400 core funding per year.
 In challenging circumstances, it is possible for schools to apply to the Virtual Headteacher for additional funding.